Can Eating 30 Different Plant-Based Foods in 7-Days Really Supercharge your Gut and your Week?

 - Swap meat for tofu, beans or lentils 1-2 days a week

-Download our cheat sheet to keep a track of your progress.
+Download our meal plans, recipes and cheat sheet to keep a track of your progress.

 - McDonald D, Hyde E, Debelius JW, Morton JT, Gonzalez A, Ackermann G, et al. American Gut: an Open Platform for Citizen Science Microbiome Research. mSystems.
 2018;3(3):e00031-18.